vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Kāmakunda; PC 230.
 Trisugandha--is formed by trak (cinnamon), cardamom and

 patraka in equal quantities; HV I. 44.
-Trisprśā-one of the 8 kinds of Dyādaśīs when Ekādasi exists
+Trisprśā-one of the 8 kinds of Dyādaśīs when Ekādaśī exists

 for a short time at arunodaya, then follows dvādasi and towards the end of that day before the next morning there